 There are many other accounts that businesses should have access to, but too often don’t.
 They let web professionals maintain control, assuming that their relationship will always be healthy.
 These include accounts for hosting, WordPress, Google Analytics, and Google Search Console.
 Let’s look at the right way to handle these.

 Note: In this post I’m going to use “web designer” to refer to any person or company outside your business who’s managing your accounts.
-That might be an agency, a freelancer, or your niece.
+That might be an agency, a freelancer, or your niece who’s helping you.

 Why You Must Own Your Accounts